Storm News

 11.06

 7pm 8th May 1963 Trough in central western districts.
 Upper low then surface low off Cape Byron Tuesday night.
 All North Coast flooded.
 Equal highest peak Bentley.
+This flood followed a minor flood just 10 days earlier.

 [Surface] [Upper]